irbekrm/CV/README.md

 ### Personal Skills

-- Working with a team on projects with set deadline
+- Working with a team on projects with a set deadline
 - Training people